Mama told me to shop around, and here's why...

 Here are some things to look for:

 Co-op – Does the university offer the program your son or daughter is considering as a co-op?
 If so, this is possibly the best way to get a good return on your investment.
 Co-op allows your student to get on-the-job experience, make professional contacts in their field of interest, and get paid for their work (co-op placements generally offer wages well above a regular part-time job).
 In many programs, students take 3 co-op placements of 4 months each, which gives them one full year of work experience when they graduate!
-So shop around – some universities offer co-op in a program where others do not, e.g. Acadia offers a co-op option with Psychology, both in Science and in Arts.
-Many other universities do not.
-MUN offers Kinesiology as a co-op.
-Many other universities do not.
+So shop around – some universities offer co-op in a program where others don't.

-And in case you need more convincing about the benefits of co-op read the following stats from this article:
+And in case you need more convincing about the benefits of co-op read the following stats from this study:

 University co-op students report lower mean debt amounts than their peers ($19,000 compared to $23,000), and are also significantly less likely to report carrying above-average debt loads